MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

    `ProtoDatum` representation and collects no stats.
 This unblocks writing structured columnar data, and asynchronously we can nail down the right Arrow encoding formats.
-2. Begin writing structured columnar data to S3, in the migration format.
+2. Begin writing structured columnar data to S3 for staging and prod canaries, in the migration format.
 Allows us to begin a "shadow migration" and validate the new format.
 3. Serve reads from the new structured columnar data.
 For `Datum`s that have had non-V0 Arrow encodings implemented, this allows us to avoid decoding `ProtoDatum` in the read path, which currently is relatively expensive.